Navigating Sexual Assault Allegations in Nebraska

 In Nebraska, other chargeable crimes related to sexual assault include possession or distribution of child pornography.
 Statutory rape takes place when an underage partner consents to sex.
 Lewd conduct, or conducting a sex act in a public place, is a Class II misdemeanor.

 Title IX of the Education Amendments of 1972 is a federal civil rights law allowing victims on college campuses to file complaints without going through law enforcement.
 There are advantages to this, but there are also questions about whether the rights of both the accused and the victim are served effectively through Title IX interventions.
 Students and faculty charged with Title IX violations often face career-ending consequences with little due process of law.
 With so much at stake, hiring an attorney early in the process can make a big difference.

 Next Steps for Those Accused of Sex Crimes in Nebraska

 Anyone charged with one of the above crimes could consider the following:

 - Contact an experienced sexual assault attorney as quickly as possible – Having an attorney present to handle questions from law enforcement can make a difference.

 - Preserve electronic evidence from the alleged victim.
 These texts or social media messages can sometimes disprove false allegations.

-If you or a loved one is facing sexual assault allegations in Nebraska, contact Berry Law Firm today.
+If you or a loved one is facing sexual assault allegations in Nebraska, contact Berry Law today.